- Written by Dr.Mehmet Demircioglu

 A surgeon-led clinic must allow time for assessment, planning, donor evaluation, hairline design, recipient area incision creation, team coordination, and follow-up.
 A high-volume clinic can reduce the price by spreading attention across many patients in one day.

-The patient should ask what the price includes in medical responsibility, not only what it includes in travel convenience.
+Ask what the price includes in medical responsibility, not only what it includes in travel convenience.

-• Surgeon-led packages that include the main clinic and travel steps in Istanbul are often closer to $7,000 to $10,000.
+A serious hair transplant in Turkey is usually around $5,000 to $10,000.
+Surgeon-led packages that include the main clinic and travel steps in Istanbul are often closer to $7,000 to $10,000.

-• Good value means a natural result, protected donor area, and a plan that still makes sense later.
+The cheapest first operation can become expensive if it creates a repair problem.
+Good value means a natural result, protected donor supply, and a plan that still makes sense later.

 The price can change because of the technique, graft range, number of sessions, surgeon involvement, clinic model, donor strength, hair loss pattern, whether the case is a repair, whether the crown is included, and what is included in the package.